MaxInvent

 ParcelforceHeavy parcels 10kg+, palletisedB2B business-address deliveries

-Rules that make rate shopping actually useful
+Rules that make courier selection useful

 • SKU-level exclusions.
 Fragile SKUs exclude Evri.
 Hazmat SKUs exclude Royal Mail air.
 Oversize SKUs exclude anything with a 1.2m max.